MailTape/MailTape-v1/_posts/2020-06-14-Klo-Pelgag.md

 Marion: **"**When I first heard this song during the lockdown, I knew right away that it was a perfect timing.
 It combines innocence and melancholy at the same time, making it the perfect hymn to the present revival of freedom.**"**

 ## [Aidan Knight](https://aidanknight.bandcamp.com/album/aidan-knight) – Sixteen Staires
 Marion: **"**Aidan Knight will be back very soon with a new album and that's a really good news.
-This first song full of memories promises the perfect smooth atmospheres for the future.**"**
+This first song full of memories promises the perfect smooth atmospheres.**"**

 ## [Justice Der](https://justiceder.bandcamp.com/) – Age of Consent
 Marion: **"**A peaceful tribute to New Order, whose melodies never stop being perfect for every Sunday's morning haze.**"**